 Academic year progression defines your grade level.
 We measure progression in compliance with the Department of Education minimum standard of an academic year.
 Students have progressed to the next academic year or grade level of their program upon successfully completing:

-Grade level Minimum weeks completed Hours (credit or clock)
+Grade level Minimum weeks completed Semester Hours

-Two 30 24 semester/ 36 quarter/ 900 clock
+Two 30 24

-Three 60 48 semester/ 72 quarter/ 1800 clock
+Three 60 48

-Four 90 72 semester/ 108 quarter/ 2700 clock
+Four 90 72